The View

-The View is an American talk show created by broadcast journalist Barbara Walters.
-As of 2025, in its 29th season, the show aired on ABC as part of the network's daytime programming block since August 11, 1997.
+The View is an American talk show that was created by broadcast journalist Barbara Walters and TV producer Bill Geddie.
+As of 2026, now in its 30th season, the show has aired on ABC as part of the network's daytime programming block since August 11, 1997.
 The show features a multi-generational panel of women, who discuss the day's "Hot Topics", such as sociopolitical and entertainment news.
 In addition to the conversation segments, the panel also conducts interviews with prominent figures, such as celebrities and politicians.
 Production of the show was held in ABC Television Studio 23 in New York City until 2014, when it relocated to the adjacent ABC Broadcast Center, where it stayed until September 2024, when production relocated to ABC Studio B, also in New York City.

 Throughout its entire run, The View has had 24 permanent "co-hosts" of varying characteristics and ideologies, with the number of contracted permanent co-hosts ranging between four and eight women per season.
-The original panel comprised Walters, broadcast journalist Meredith Vieira, lawyer Star Jones, television host Debbie Matenopoulos, and comedian Joy Behar, while the current lineup consists of Behar, entertainer Whoopi Goldberg, lawyer Sunny Hostin, television host Sara Haines, television personality Ana Navarro, and political strategist Alyssa Farah Griffin.
+The original panel comprised Walters, broadcast journalist Meredith Vieira, lawyer Star Jones, television host Debbie Matenopoulos, and comedian Joy Behar.
+The current lineup consists of Behar, entertainer Whoopi Goldberg, lawyer Sunny Hostin, television host Sara Haines, television personality Ana Navarro, and political strategist Alyssa Farah Griffin.
 In addition, the show often makes use of male and female guest panelists.

 The View has won Daytime Emmy Awards, including Outstanding Talk Show, Outstanding Informative Talk Show, and Outstanding Talk Show Host.
 The show has received praise from the Associated Press, Entertainment Weekly, the Los Angeles Times, Slate, as well as The New York Times, which deemed it "the most important political TV show in America".
 Beginning in its tenth season, the series became subject to on-air controversies and media criticism involving its panel.
 It was transferred from the helm of ABC's entertainment division to that of ABC News in 2014 following a decline in ratings.
 By 2021, The View had become the most-viewed news and talk program in daytime television.